Member Request Settings for Facebook Groups

 Want to know more about setting up and running a Facebook Group?

-We've got an entire course on Facebook Groups over at the Digiterati Academy as well as a Masterclass on using Group Member Request settings (which goes into even more detail than this blog post!)
+We've got an entire course on Facebook Groups over at the Digiterati Academy (this includes an additional hours' module covering all the recent updates to Facebook Groups) as well as a Masterclass on using Group Member Request settings (which goes into even more detail than this blog post!)

 - 12 tips for local optimisation on Facebook - 7th June 2017